Fr0ntender/Online-store-3-frontend-backend/README.md

-# The online store - Phase 3
+# The online store - 2
-This is version 3 of the demo application, which is a small part of the functionality of the online store with a simplified admin control panel.
+This is version 2 of the demo application, which is a small part of the functionality of the online store with a simplified admin control panel.
 To login to the admin panel, use "test" as your login and password.
-It differs from version 2 in that GraphQL is used as a database query language.
+It differs from version 1 in that GraphQL is used as a database query language.

 Сlient: React / React-Apollo / Redux / Styled Components;
 Server: Node / GraphQL / Express / Mongoose;